 Here I will show you how to fix over sanded wood:

-- Start sanding: The sand block, which uses 100 grit sandpaper, is appropriate for this sanding job.
-When we see the pencil mars disappear entirely, then we must stop sanding.
+The sand block, which uses 100 grit sandpaper, is appropriate for this sanding job.
+When we see the pencil mars disappear entirely, we must stop sanding.
 Don’t forget to sand parallel to the grain; across the grain will permanently damage the wooden surface.
 Sometimes you cannot fix it again.
 It would be best if you use moderate pressure, short and light strokes during sanding.
 Keep the block as flat as possible to get even a flat surface.

-So, try to solve all the problems very carefully with your total concentration.
+So, try to solve all the problems carefully with your total concentration.
 After that, you can give your best effort to fix the over sanded wood by following this article.

-How to fix sanding against the grain:
+How to fix sanding against the grain

 Cross-grained scratches can destroy the looks of all attractive items.
 That can occur on the floor surfaces, craft items, and furniture.
 Sanding with the grain is a perfect solution to scratches created by cross-grain.
 Here I will show you how to fix sanding against the grain-

-- Take coarse sandpaper, then sand out deep cross-grain scratch marks over the surfaces.
+- Must do the sanding process by hand.
+Take coarse sandpaper, then sand out deep cross-grain scratch marks over the surfaces.
 Try to remember which grit sandpaper you used before; try to take the same grit paper for getting a better result.
-Must do the sanding process by hand.

 - Now take a new grit paper and sand again.
 Like- if you take 80 grit paper, soon retake 100 grit paper and sand.
 Wipe the area with a cloth after finishing the second sanding process.
 And then see the surface; if the scratch marks are still visible, change the sandpaper grit like 180 and sand again.